 For natural control (in either lawn or garden), good old-fashioned weeding (hand-pulling) is your best choice.

 The problem with hand-pulling, though, is that you have to be determined to stick with it.
-It's not a magic bullet: The weed most likely will return after the initial hand-pulling, because the tiniest piece of rhizome left behind will eventually shoot up as a new plant.
-Monitor the area carefully so that you can catch any new shoot that emerges as soon as possible and remove it.
-The price is vigilance, but you will eventually wear the weed down (unless it wears you down first).
+It's not a magic bullet: The weed most likely will return after the first hand-pulling, because the tiniest piece of rhizome left behind will eventually shoot up as a new plant.
+Keep an eye on the area so that you can catch any new shoot that comes up as soon as possible and remove it.
+It's hard work, but you will eventually wear the weed down.

 An Herb With a Tale to Tell: History, Benefits

-With all the effort it takes to kill creeping Charlie, you may be surprised to learn that it was intentionally brought to North America by European settlers.
-Once you learn about the history of creeping Charlie's uses, some of that surprise should dissipate.
+With all of the effort it takes to kill creeping Charlie, you may be surprised to learn that it was intentionally brought to North America by European settlers.
+Once you learn about the history of creeping Charlie's uses, some of that surprise should wear off, though.
 But before you hear that story, let's back up.
-You need to know a bit more information about the characteristics of this fascinating weed.
+You need to know a bit more information about the traits of this fascinating weed.

-A somewhat less vigorous type of creeping Charlie with variegated leaves and suited to planting zones 4-9 is sold at some garden centers.
+A somewhat slower-growing type of creeping Charlie with two-toned leaves and suited to planting zones 4-9 is sold at some garden centers.
 Grow it in a container garden (which will check its spread) on a deck or patio, and give it full sun to discourage its leaves from reverting back to their natural green color.

-The plant's medicinal qualities have been known since at least the days of ancient Greece and Rome.
-The famous Greco-Roman doctor, Galen, for instance, recommended it for inflamed eyes, and English herbalist, John Gerard (1545-1607) recommended creeping Charlie for ringing in the ears, according to Botanical.com.
-The same source reports its medicinal properties as being "diuretic, astringent, tonic and gently stimulant."
+The plant's uses for treating ailments have been known since at least the days of ancient Greece and Rome.
+The famous Greco-Roman doctor, Galen, for instance, recommended it for inflamed eyes, and English herbalist, John Gerard (1545-1607) recommended creeping Charlie for ringing in the ears.

-Never is it wise, however, to ingest any plant, medicinal or otherwise, without first becoming thoroughly informed about its properties.
+Never is it wise, however, to eat any plant, medicinal or otherwise, without first becoming informed about its properties.

-If you are not an expert in such matters, you may be unaware that it is only a particular part of the plant that can safely be ingested -- whether as an herbal remedy, a food, or a drink.
+If you are not an expert in such matters, you may be unaware that it is only a particular part of the plant that can safely be used, whether as an herbal remedy, a food, or a drink.

 Common Names, How It Differs From Creeping Jenny, and Whether It's Poisonous

 It wasn't only as a healing herb that the plant was prized, traditionally.
-Botanical.com observes that the Saxons used creeping Charlie to "clarify their beers," in the same way that hops is now used.
-Another interesting fact they offer regards an alternate common name for the plant: namely, "gill" (or "gill-over-the-ground"), which derives from the French word that means "to ferment beer" (guiller).
+The Saxons used creeping Charlie to clarify their beers, in the same way that hops vine is now used.
+In fact, an alternate common name for the plant is "gill" (or "gill-over-the-ground"), which comes from the French word that means "to ferment beer" (guiller).

 Sometimes, this weed is also referred to as "creeping Jenny," but that nickname is more commonly reserved for Lysimachia nummularia.
-Novices may think the two weeds look alike, but, upon closer inspection, you can easily tell the two apart: creeping Jenny's leaf does not have the scalloped edges that creeping Charlie's does (photo).
-Incidentally, the potential for confusion inherent in such a plethora of common names is the chief argument in favor of using the scientific names of plant taxonomy.
+Novices may think the two weeds look alike, but, if you take a closer look, you can easily tell the two apart: Creeping Jenny's leaf does not have the scalloped edges that creeping Charlie's does.

-Yet another common name for this perennial lawn weed is "catsfoot" (its leaf is the approximate shape and size of a kitten's paw).
-But don't let the innocent-sounding name fool you: cats, dogs, and various other animals can get sick by eating large quantities of creeping Charlie.
+Yet another common name for this perennial lawn weed is "catsfoot" (its leaf is more or less the shape and size of a kitten's paw).
+But don't let the innocent-sounding name fool you: Cats, dogs, and various other animals can get sick by eating large amounts of creeping Charlie.
 So can humans.
 According to the University of Illinois Extension, there are compounds in creeping Charlie that are poisonous, being harmful to "the liver, gastrointestinal tract and kidneys."

-Do you enjoy the aroma of a freshly mown lawn?
+Do you enjoy the fragrance of a freshly mown lawn?
 Most people do.
-Well, a patch of lawn that this garden writer regularly mows has some creeping Charlie in it.
-And know this: You haven't smelled anything yet until you've experienced the aroma of freshly mown creeping Charlie!
-Truly one of the joys of summer, inhaling the aroma of these fragrant plants almost makes the tedious chore of mowing the lawn worthwhile.
+Well, wait until you have mown a patch of lawn that has some creeping Charlie growing in it.
+You haven't smelled anything yet until you've experienced the aroma of freshly mown creeping Charlie.
+Truly one of the joys of summer, smelling the aroma of these fragrant plants almost makes the boring chore of mowing the lawn worthwhile.